-Since beginning his career in the early '60s, Phil Ramone (1/5/34 – 3/30/13) worked behind the scenes on some of the biggest-selling records of the past five decades.
+Beginning in the early '60s, Phil Ramone worked behind the scenes on some of the biggest-selling records of the next five decades.
 He started by engineering sessions at the New York recording studio he founded.
-By the '70s he was producing artists like Paul Simon and Billy Joel, adding layers of lush strings and horns and a sharp, clean style that has distinguished his work.
+By the '70s, Ramone (Jan.
+5, 1934-March, 30, 2013) was producing artists like Paul Simon and Billy Joel, adding layers of lush strings and horns and a sharp, clean style that has distinguished his work.
 During his 40-plus years in the business, he racked up nearly three dozen Grammy nominations, winning 14 of them, including a special award for his technical contributions.
 Our list of the Top 10 Phil Ramone Rock Albums includes records he engineered, produced and ultimately shaped ...

 Before he joined the E Street Band in the mid '80s, Nils Lofgren had a pretty good solo career going, recording a dozen albums since the '70s.
-Before that, he led Grin, a quietly rocking power trio that released four albums before calling it quits in 1973.
-Ramone engineered their self-titled debut (and their best) album.
+Grin was a quietly rocking Lofgren-led power trio that released four albums before calling it quits in 1973.
+Phil Ramone engineered their self-titled (and best) debut album.

 After their split in 1970, Paul Simon and Art Garfunkel had a few fleeting reunions on record and on stage.
-But their monumental free benefit concert in NYC's Central Park on Sept.
-19, 1981, was the first major public concert appearance since their breakup.
-The double album, released the following year, contained 21 songs, most of them Simon and Garfunkel classics.
-Ramone co-produced the record with Simon and the duo's longtime producer Roy Halee.
+But their monumental free benefit concert on Sept.
+19, 1981 in New York City's Central Park, was the first major public concert appearance since their breakup.
+This double album, released the following year, contained 21 songs, most of them Simon and Garfunkel classics.
+Phil Ramone co-produced the record with Simon, and the duo's longtime producer Roy Halee.

-Dylan took his old backing band -- big enough now to receive co-billing -- on the road with him for a 1974 tour, which was part Dylan showcase, part Band showcase, and part nightly exorcising of the joint demons they had picked up over the past half-decade or so.
-This double album, on which Ramone served as recording engineer, gathers nearly two dozen songs from three separate performances.
+Bob Dylan took his old backing band – big enough now to receive co-billing – on the road with him for a 1974 tour.
+Before the Flood became part Dylan showcase, part Band showcase, and part nightly exorcising of the joint demons they had picked up over the past half-decade or so.
+This double album, on which Phil Ramone served as recording engineer, gathers nearly two dozen songs from three separate performances.

-McCartney produced his second solo album with wife Linda, who received co-billing.
-But a bulk of the sessions was recorded at Ramone's A&R Recording Studios in New York, and he was a visible presence during the making of 'Ram,' engineering huge chunks of the record and helping the former Beatle shape the sound of his first fully formed solo work.
+Paul McCartney produced his second solo album with wife Linda, who received co-billing.
+But a bulk of the sessions was recorded at Phil Ramone's A&R Recording Studios in New York, and he was a visible presence during the making of Ram, engineering huge chunks of the record and helping the former Beatles star shape the sound of his first fully formed solo work.

-One of Ramone's most recent albums as producer is also one of his best, a classic-sounding record by his old friend Simon (see Nos.
+One of Phil Ramone's late-period albums as producer is also one of his best, a classic-sounding record by his old friend Paul Simon (see Nos.
 9 and 1 on our list of the Top 10 Phil Ramone Rock Albums).
 Simon checks in with his best set of songs in years, and Ramone's tasteful production puts the singer-songwriter at the center of the music.
 Ramone's wonderful grace notes help guide it along.